 Only one player bettered par in the 2002 event and only five players broke par when the US Open returned to the State Park in 2009.
 Only time will tell how tough the Black will be set for the 2024 Ryder Cup matches.

 Joseph H. Burbeck, a superintendent at the State Park, was the driving force and the project manager who led the construction of the Black, and A.W.
-Tillinghast was the course architect.
+Tillinghast was his consultant.
 The Black really is as difficult and penal as the high slope rating suggests.
 It’s not for the faint hearted, with narrow fairways, tangly rough, plateaux greens and huge sculptured bunkers.
-You need to be on top of your game to score well on the "Black Leopard" as Tillinghast used to lovingly refer to the course.
+You need to be on top of your game to score well on the "Black Leopard" as Tillinghast used to call the course.
 For all those macho men out there, it’s recommended that you play from the forward tees, which have a course rating of 73.1.